 b) to any special education needs he may have,

 either by regular attendance at school or otherwise.”

 Home Education allows your child the freedom, time and space to explore and pursue their interests and learn in a way that suits them.
 It can be a very empowering experience for the child and family to take education into their own hands.

 Families can decide to home-school due to a vast number of reasons and for varying lengths of time.
 Poor experiences in schools, families that are constantly travelling or live and work abroad or in remote areas, children in-between schools after re-locating and more.

-And the benefits can be huge, producing self-motivating, self-disciplined individuals from an earlier age and to target specific interests that the child may have in a uniquely created curriculum by the parents.
+And the benefits can be huge, producing self-motivating, self-disciplined individuals from an earlier age and to target specific interests that the child may have in a uniquely created curriculum by the themselves and their parents.